mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 ### Webhook

 The first job listens for new data.
 This is done through a webhook trigger.
 When new data is available a notification is sent to Jenkins.
-Jenkins pull the datasets.
+Following this event the dataset will be donwloaded locally.
-The trigger is based on committed data to a public repo.
-But this functionality must be configured.
+The trigger is based on committed data to a public repo, but this functionality must be configured.

 #### Jenkins setup (Build job setup)

 1. Click add new item
-2. Choose freestyle project (name it) git it a name
+2. Choose freestyle project (name it/give the project a name)
 3. In (Source Code Management) choose Git:
     * Repository URL (**add http repository url**): http://localhost:3000/gogs/COVID_Private_Repo.git
     * Choose gogs credentials